Policy 331: Personnel Files

 1.2 Maintenance of Files

-(1) The primary personnel files of budgeted University employees shall be maintained by the Office of Human Resources under the supervision of the President of the University and the Vice President of Business and Finance.
+(1) The primary personnel files of budgeted University employees shall be maintained by the Office of Human Resources under the supervision of the President of the University and the Vice President for Finance and Administrative Services.
 These primary files are maintained in individual file folders in the Office of Human Resources, and also in electronic form on the Human Resource Information System.

 (2) Secondary personnel files may be maintained by colleges, departments, or other operating units, as necessary.